giorgiasorr/pos-tagging-multilingual/README.md

 # Task Details

 - Task : Part-of-Speech Tagger
-- Approaches : Brill Tagger, HMM, ...
+- Approaches : Rule-Based, Brill Tagger, HMM, ...
 - Evaluation :  Accuracy, Macro & Micro F1-Scores
 - Language : Python

 # How to run the files

-learning_algorithm.py is the file that performs transformation based brill by using learning algorithm for English, Italian & French.
+Brill.py is the file that performs transformation based brill by using learning algorithm for English, Italian & French.

 contextual_rules.py is the file that performs rule based brill for English language.